COVID-19 Information for Individuals and Businesses

 When will I receive the money?

-The Department of Labor has processed $35 million in employment benefits for 104,000 residents and are processing claims 10x faster than their regular capacity.
-But with more than 280,000 unemployment benefit claims, the Department of Labor is now backed up five weeks in processing.
+The Department of Labor is working diligently to process claims.
 Everyone who filed a claim can still receive their money dated back to when the claim was first made.
 The process will be quicker for those who are getting benefits through direct deposit, rather than on a debit card.

 I am a tipped worker.
 How will my claim be treated?

 Your tips will not count toward your weekly income unless you were being taxed on those tips.

 How long will I receive unemployment benefits?

 You are eligible to receive up to 39 weeks of unemployment insurance - 13 weeks longer than typically provided because of the pandemic.

 Who do I contact if I have a question about unemployment?

 I am struggling with food insecurity, what do I do?